Skip to main content

 User Preferences

-Start with regular rewards to establish your reward economy, then add sweepstakes for excitement and badges for recognition.
-This gives users multiple reasons to engage with your community.
+Pro move: Start with regular rewards to establish your reward economy.
+Once that’s running smoothly, add sweepstakes for excitement and badges for recognition.
+Layering them in lets you build complexity without overwhelming your team.

-Ready to create your first reward?
-Choose the type that matches your immediate goals and dive into the specific setup guides.
+Ready to get started?
+Choose the reward type that matches your immediate needs and head into the setup guides.